 Our microcement overlay products for floors and walls; CARRcrete MicroWall and MicroFloor, were designed in-house by our professional applicators for fellow professionals to offer superior performance in multiple areas.
 Both of our products boast: ease of use, excellent abrasion resistance, superb flexibility, enhanced crack and shrinkage resistance.
 Along with a highly environmentally friendly formulation.

 Available in two base layer thicknesses, extra coarse 1.5mm and standard base 0.5mm.
 Plus we have finer layers available in medium and fine.
 Used together in subsequent layers to produce stunning and highly resilient, seamless floors and walls.
 Simply mix with our pre-coloured polymer liquids.

-Our technically advanced formulations do not use sand as they main aggregate choice, do not use calcium carbonate at all, so they offer hundreds of time greater wear resistance.
+Our technically advanced formulations do not use sand as their main aggregate, do not use calcium carbonate at all, so they offer hundreds of time greater wear resistance.
 MicroFloor and MicroWall are also free of both portland cement and high alumina cement, binders which are renowned for shrinkage and cracking.
 Our next generation cement binder is naturally light in colour and produces 20% CO2 during manufacture than comparable OPC binders.

 It is fair to say that our products lead the way in both technical prowess and ECO friendliness.